The nomad's map of networking on Linux

 ip link set <interface name> down

-macchanger -rb <interface name>
+macchanger -a <interface name>

 ip link set <interface name> up